canonical/open-documentation-academy/snapcraft/explanation/parts-lifecycle.md

 1. `snapcraft build [<part-name>]`
 1. `snapcraft stage [<part-name>]`
 1. `snapcraft prime [<part-name>]`
-1. `snapcraft pack` or `snapcraft`
+1. `snapcraft pack`

-Note that each command also executes the previous lifecycle steps, so `snapcraft` executes all the lifecycle steps chained together.
+Note that each command also executes the previous lifecycle steps, so `snapcraft pack` executes all the lifecycle steps chained together.

 To access the part environment at any stage, add the `--shell` argument.
 For example, `snapcraft prime --shell` will run up to the *prime* step and open a shell.
 See [Iterating over a build](/t/iterating-over-a-build/12143) for more details.